drikusroor/fret-ninja/README.md

-# FretNinja
+# Fret Ninja

 <img src="public/logo.png" width="64" height="64" alt="Fret Ninja logo, a ninja-like figure with a guitar-shaped torso." style="float: left; margin: 1rem;" />

-FretNinja is a React-based web application to search for guitar chords, view chord voicings, and build chord sequences.
+Fret Ninja is a React-based web application to search for guitar chords, view chord voicings, and build chord sequences.
 It aims to help guitarists find and sequence chords more easily, with features like fuzzy search, transposition, and minimal hand-movement voicing selection.

 ## What the App Does

-FretNinja allows you to type in a chord name (or partial chord name) and instantly see potential chord voicings on the guitar.
+Fret Ninja allows you to type in a chord name (or partial chord name) and instantly see potential chord voicings on the guitar.
 It focuses on chords derived from G-based chord shapes but can transpose them to other keys.
 For example, typing "Gma" will show you chords like Gmaj7 and Gmaj7(b5).

 You can add found chords to a sequence.
 The app tries to select fingerings that minimize hand movement from one chord to the next.
 Once you've built a sequence, you can share it via a URL parameter so others can see and play your chord progression.